RecruitiFi/practice-rest-service/README.md

 - Define a non-file based data store
 - Share your project on github for review
 - Be prepared to discuss your decisions/trade-offs
+- Spend no more than 4 hours on the challenge

 ## Domain